 Able to perform tasks with precision and accuracy.

 Able to handle sensitive situations with diplomacy and confidentiality.

 Self-motivated and able to use available resources to solve problems, develop new resources, and answer questions with minimal supervision.

 Experience with mentoring and advising a diverse population of college-level students and working with faculty.

-Familiarity and experience with UW admissions, registration, and UW systems such as MyGradProgram, MyFinancial Desktop, OPUS, and the Student Database strongly preferred.
+Familiarity and experience with UW admissions, registration, and UW systems such as MyGradProgram, MyFinancial Desktop, OPUS, and the Student Database.

 Appointment to this position is contingent upon obtaining satisfactory results from a criminal background check.